Premier Lacrosse League tournament 2020: Start times, TV info, stream

-The Premier Lacrosse League returns on Saturday, July 25 with a new, two-week, 20-game, quarantined tournament called the Championship Series.
+The Premier Lacrosse League returned Saturday with a new, two-week, 20-game, quarantined tournament called the Championship Series.
 The Premier Lacrosse League tournament will be held in Herriman, Utah at Zions Bank Stadium, without fans from July 25-August 9.

 A contrast from 2019—the league’s inaugural season—which had a 14-week tournament from June-September.
 Another difference from last season is that the league now has seven teams instead of six.
 The PLL announced the new team’s official name, the Waterdogs, on New Year’s Day.